901 Floyd Avenue

 USHS provides quality outpatient medical care and public health services, which also includes health education programming that empowers students to become full participants in their health care.
 Find more information on the USHS website.

 The facilities, services and programs of USCA bring together all members of the VCU community and contributes to intellectual, emotional and social growth through informal interaction.
 Visit the USCA website for more information.

 The Well maximizes student success by fostering a healthy campus environment and is the public health outreach branch of University Student Health Services.
 Visit the Wellness Resource Center’s website for additional information.

 VCU LEAD is a living-learning program for undergraduate students of sophomore status or above, focused on developing graduates who can successfully lead professional and civic organizations within their respective fields.

 The VCU Student Government Association is an elected body of students who are organized into three branches — executive, legislative and judicial — with various committees.
 Nonelected, at-large members are encouraged to join most of these committees.
 All meetings of the senate are open to the public.
 Visit the SGA website for more information.

 The Graduate Student Association serves as an advocate for graduate students at VCU.
 It sponsors events such as meet-and-greets, monthly socials and the annual Graduate Research Symposium that are designed to enhance academic skills, provide professional development opportunities and facilitate an active social environment.
 The GSA and the Graduate School work together to assist students with travel costs for academic conferences.
 The GSA places students on campuswide committees to ensure concerns of graduate students are heard.
 Visit the Graduate School website for more information.

 University policies and procedures

 A number of policies and regulations at VCU affect students, and many of these are printed in the general information chapters of this bulletin.
-Three policy documents are of particular interest to students.
+Two policy documents are of particular interest to students.